tspascoal/GitHubActions.Gates.Samples/README.md

 - Be hosted on the _cheap_ (or free) with usage based costs and without fixed costs.
 - Gates should be user configurable per repository and per environment.
 The configuration file is a YAML file stored on the repository itself.

-And also because I wanted to test [GitHub Copilot X](https://github.com/features/preview/copilot-x) in a real world scenario.
+And also because I wanted to test [GitHub Copilot](https://github.com/features/copilot) in a real world scenario.

 ## Hosting